ephimoff/travel-checklist/README.md

 List of tips and things to pack.
 As well as some useful info.

-## Before the travel check
+## Before you travel

-- All batteries and powerbanks are charged
+- Charge all batteries and powerbanks
-- All software is updated on all devices
+- Update all software on all devices
-- Back-ups are done for all devices (phones, laptops etc.)
+- Back-up all devices (phones, laptops etc.)
+- Make digital copies of all important documents (passports, drivers licenses etc.) and upload them to the cloud service of choice
+- Consider travel and health insurance
+- Keep in contact with family and friends.
+Give a detailed copy of your itinerary, including accommodation details and your travel insurance policy, to a relative or friend.
+- Check visa requirements
+- Check that your passport is valid for at least 6 month after the first day of travel
+- Water your plants
-- _optional_ All devices are labled with your name and contact (twitter name would be a good one)
+- _optional_ Lable all devices with your name and contact (twitter name would be a good one)
-- Water your plants.

-## Things to pack
+## Pack your things

 ### Documents

 - Passport
-- Driver's license (even an international one)
+- Driver's license
-- Train/plane tickets (including verification documents for self-printed DB tickets.
-Check the List of accepted documents)
+- Hard copy of the tickets
 - Hotel booking
 - Health insurance card